Table of Contents

-- Si Miao San – This Chinese remedy tends to work best for obese dogs that suffer from excessive panting due to their Cushing's.
+- Si Miao San – This Chinese remedy works best for obese dogs that suffer from excessive panting due to their Cushing's.
 This herbal formula regulates insulin and improves digestion – but, most importantly, it decreases inflammation.

 - Ginkgo Biloba – Ginkgo works in almost the same way as Si Miao San.
 However, some dogs take to one rather than the other.
 The best way to determine this is to consult your local Holistic Veterinarian.

-- Mercurius – Another thirst quencher also works as a stress reliever for dogs becoming upset from the sudden onset of symptoms.
+- Mercurius – Another thirst quencher also works as a stress reliever for dogs becoming upset from sudden symptoms.

 Although surgery is a well-sought treatment to remove both adrenal and pituitary tumors, several other medications can help your dog's Cushing's Disease, some of which have been proven studies to be quite effective.